Shi'ite leader challenges Pakistan army chief over attacks

 A suicide bomber first targeted a snooker club in Quetta.
 A car bomb blew up nearby 10 minutes later after police and rescuers had arrived.

-In all, 93 people were killed in the twin blasts and 121 wounded.
+In all, 85 people were killed and 121 wounded.
 Nine police and 20 rescue workers were among the dead.

 "It was like doomsday.
 Bodies were lying everywhere," said police officer Mir Zubair Mehmood.

-The banned Sunni group Lashkar-e-Jangvi (LeJ) claimed responsibility for the attack in what is a predominantly Shi'ite neighbourhood where the residents are Hazaras, Shi'ites who first migrated from Afghanistan in the 19th century.
+The banned Sunni group Lashkar-e-Jangvi (LeJ) claimed responsibility for the attack in what is a predominantly Shi'ite neighborhood where the residents are ethnic Hazaras, Shi'ites who first migrated from Afghanistan in the 19th century.

 While U.S. intelligence agencies have focused on al Qaeda and the Taliban, Pakistani intelligence officials say LeJ is emerging as a graver threat to Pakistan, a nuclear-armed, strategic ally of the United States.

-It has stepped up attacks against Shi'ites across the country but has zeroed in on members of the sect who live in resource-rich Baluchistan.
+It has stepped up attacks against Shi'ites across the country but has zeroed in on members of the sect who live in resource-rich Baluchistan province, of which Quetta is capital.

 The paramilitary Frontier Corps is largely responsible for security in Baluchistan province but Shi'ites say it is unable or unwilling to protect them from the LeJ.